[?] Subscribe To This Site

 Your young growing bunny can be free-fed commercial pellets.
 But at around 5 months old (or 4 months for smaller breeds), the bunny’s weight gain begins to level out.

-At this point, you can cut back on the feed and give him only what he will clean up within two hours or so.
-This means 22 hours with an EMPTY food crock.
+At this point, you can cut back on the feed and give him only what he will clean up within a few hours or so.
+This means many hours per day with an EMPTY food crock.
+Despite the empty food crock, the bunny will still eat cecotropes and whatever hay or straw you have provided.

 Pet Rabbit Care Tip #6:

-Your greatest pitfall is going to be feeding your pet bunny rabbit TOO MUCH, especially as it becomes an adult.
-Turning it into a bowling ball is the worst thing ever!
+A big pitfall is feeding your pet bunny rabbit TOO MUCH, especially as it becomes an adult.
+Turning it into a bowling ball is not good.

-• You can weigh the rabbit at 5 ½ to 6 months of age, and use that weight as a baseline.
+• Weigh the rabbit at 5 ½ to 6 months of age (9 months if a giant breed), and use that weight as a baseline.
 Forever after, unless pregnant, you should aim to maintain your pet rabbit’s weight at this level.

-• The rule of thumb is 1 ounce of pellets for every pound of rabbit.
-If your rabbit weighs 6 pounds, you would expect it to need 6 ounces of pellets per day, understanding that activity levels and individual metabolisms may alter this amount just a little.
+• 1 ounce of pellets for every pound of rabbit, measured by weight, is the usual rule of thumb.
+If your rabbit weighs 6 pounds, you would expect that 6 ounces of pellets per day will keep the rabbit healthy and maintain its weight at an ideal level, understanding that activity levels and individual metabolisms may alter this amount just a little.

-• If a rabbit dives into his feed like he hasn’t eaten for a week, give him a bit more.
+• Also note its behavior.
+If it dives into its feed desperately like it hasn’t eaten for a week, give it a bit more.
 If there’s feed still left over at the next feeding, feed a little less.

-• Do allow your rabbit to eat grass hay every day, as much as it wants.
-Hays such as orchard grass or timothy hay improve health and digestion, and don’t add weight.
+• Do allow your rabbit to eat grass hay every day or frequently, as much as it wants.
+Hays such as orchard grass or timothy hay improve health and digestion, without the risk of obesity.

 See Feeding Rabbits for lots more information on feeding adult rabbits and adding green forages and veggies to the diet.